prakaa/Battery-Optimisation-Benchmarking/README.md

 - JuMP:
   - Pluses
-    - Has the best syntax and is the easiest framework to write models and retrieve solutions
+    - Has the best syntax and is the easiest framework to write models.
+Retrieving solutions is fine, but could be simpler
     - Decent performance and access to broad range of solvers
     - Most featured, including callbacks and more problem types beyond MIP (e.g. NLP, QP, SOCP)
     - Very very good documentation that is also a good intro to optimisation